Meteor-Community-Packages/meteor-autoform/api.md

 * __ss__ *{[SimpleSchema](#SimpleSchema)}*

- The SimpleSchema instance that was used to create the form's validation context.
+ The SimpleSchema instance that was used to create the form"s validation context.

 __Returns__  *{undefined}*